 How to Become a Sports Writer

-Grace Griffin provides advice for those of you aspiring to be a sports journalist or interested in starting a sports blog.
+Grace Griffin provides advice for those aspiring to be sports journalists or interested in starting a sports blog..

-It is considered to be amongst the most competitive areas into which you can break.
-Keep in mind that sports journalism or getting into the sports media industry is not as convenient as other occupations.
+It is amongst the most competitive areas in which you can break.
+Remember that sports journalism or getting into the sports media industry is not as convenient as other occupations.
 It needs more than "knowledge of the sport."
 Sports writing is as insightful as entertainment.
-People always need a reason to watch, listen to you, or read your writings and it will not be accessible by simply just "knowing plenty about sports."
+People always need a reason to watch, listen to you, or read your writings, and it will not be accessible by simply knowing plenty about sports."

-Sports reporters or writers are journalists who offer insightful, engaging, and amusing sports material.
-The constructive content is also written by the study of current events, various associated games, and networking with business outlets.
+Sports reporters or writers offer insightful, engaging, and amusing sports material.
+They also write constructive content by studying current events, various associated games, and networking with business outlets.

-Sportswriters spend hours of their work time collecting data about the games by watching them and then condense the whole information into an article.
-They write professional sports blogs, journals, magazines and often air on radio or television
+Sportswriters spend hours collecting data about the games by watching them and then condensing all the information into an article.
+They write professional sports blogs, journals, magazines and are often aired on radio or television

 The working environment